 Every once in a while, you will hear some photographers claim that lens filters are completely useless.
 Some will argue that only specific types of filters such as UV and protective filters are evil, while others will also include polarizing and ND filters into the mix, claiming that one could reproduce the effects of all those filters in post-processing software.
 Arguments for or against filters can spark a lot of heated debates in the photography community, similar to topics such as “Nikon vs Canon”, or “DSLR vs Mirrorless”.
 There are certainly some passionate individuals out there who are ready to stand their ground no matter what.
-And there is nothing wrong with that, as that’s what typically happens when there is truth on both side of the coin, depending on what angle you are looking at – there are certainly both pros and cons to using lens filters.
+And there is nothing wrong with that, as that’s what typically happens when there is truth on both sides of the coin, depending on what angle you are looking at – there are certainly both pros and cons to using lens filters.
 Having been teaching photography for a number of years now, I have come across many different photographers of all skill levels in the field and I have come to realize that there is sadly quite a lot of misinformation out there regarding lens filters and their proper use.
 Many of us simply don’t know enough about not just filters themselves, but also their significant effect on our post-processing workflow.
 Although we have previously written many articles on lens filters, let’s explore filters once again and hopefully address some of the misconceptions about these important tools.

-A circular polarizing filter is a must-have tool for landscape and architecture photographers, because it does some things that software can never replicate.
-If you shoot side by side with a pro who knows what he/she is doing, you will see that they always carry one or more polarizing filter in their bag at all times.
+A circular polarizing filter is a must-have tool for landscape and architecture photographers because it does some things that software can never replicate.
+If you shoot side by side with a pro who knows what he/she is doing, you will see that they always carry one or more polarizing filters in their bag at all times.
 So what is the use of a polarizing filter and why would anyone need it?
 If you have been thinking that a polarizing filter is only needed to make the sky bluer, you certainly need some help in understanding their primary role.
 When I teach workshops, the first thing I point out, is that a polarizing filter is NOT designed for the purpose of darkening the sky.
 It is one of the outcomes and in fact, often an undesired one!
-When using wide angle lenses, one could screw up the sky by making one part of it appear much darker than the other, as seen below:
+When using wide-angle lenses, one could screw up the sky by making one part of it appear much darker than the other, as seen below:

-And when a lens is pointed at a point of maximum degree of polarization, the sky can turn unnaturally dark, as seen below:
+And when a lens is pointed at a point of the maximum degree of polarization, the sky can turn unnaturally dark, as seen below:

 Hence, one must know how to properly use a polarizing filter to avoid such strange effects on images.